x86txt/portfolio/proposals/cyware/README.md

 2. Microsoft Hyper-V
 3. Linux KVM

+The instructions for deploying a container and/or OVA into these environments does not change frequently, so the maintenance and upkeep burden on Cyware staff would be extremely low.

 ### Package Compilation and Validation

-By limiting our packaging to a container and an OVA, we cap the burden on the Cyware Staff.

 The compilation of the OVA and the container will be automated and tied into our existing SDLC CI/CD pipelines.
-As I am most familiar with GitHub Actions, I would add a new action that executes a build of the OVA and container, runs a set of brief tests to make sure both are deployed correctly, boots both and verifies the application daemon starts and responds to basic communication like an HTTPS request, and if a failure is experienced an alert will be raised to the DevOps and SRE Teams for investigation.
+We would add a new CI/CD action that executes a build of the OVA and container, runs a set of brief tests to make sure both are deployed correctly, boots both and verifies the application daemon starts and responds to basic communication like an HTTPS request, and if a failure is experienced an alert will be raised to the DevOps and SRE Teams for investigation.

 We will structure the final build of both the OVA and container to coincide with the SaaS release of our product.
 So as we release a new version of the SaaS product, customers will have access to an updated OVA or container.
-The release of both will be part of the automated release process - for the OVA we will automate the upload of the new version to a simple AWS S3-backed content-delivery network, and for the container, we will push it to Docker Hub, AWS Elastic Container Registry, and Azure Container Registry.
+The release of both will be part of the automated release process - for the OVA we will automate the upload of the new version to a simple AWS S3-backed content-delivery network, and for the container, we will push it to Docker Hub, AWS Elastic Container Registry, and Azure Container Registry for client consumption.

 Once the initial automation, pipelines, and testing environments are built out, unless there is an error, the burden on the Cyware DevOps and SRE teams should be virtually non-existent.